backjonas/scalable/2-exercise-app/REPORT.md

 ### Lighthouse performance results

 Main page performance score, desktop: 100

 Main page performance score, mobile: 99

 Exercise page performance score, desktop: 100

 Exercise page performance score, mobile: 96

+Over 90% of the page load time is spent with scripting & system, which is to be expected from a javascript-based react app.

+To further improve the application performance grading processes could be allowed to be run in parallel, as only one process runs at once now.
+Additionally, implementing a cache for submissions could improve the performance, but the real world impact of such a cache might not be very noticable, as even simple code tends to be very different.
+For usability, the UI would obviously need CSS to improve the experience, as well as markdown rendering for handouts and code highlighting for the user code.